ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 * The facility staff can review, accept or decline an order, depending on the configuration set up by system administrators.
 * Let the facility staff keep track of review and agreements.
-* Allow attaching various documents to an order.
+* Allow attaching files to an order.
 * Display project status reports.
 * Allow keeping track of Key Performance Indicators (KPIs), facilitating resource usage reports for the facility.